Jean-Paul Gaultier

 2. Attend an exhibition: Jean-Paul Gaultier’s designs have been exhibited in museums worldwide.
 Check out the schedule of exhibitions and plan a visit to see his work in person.
 A good source for runway shows is in this link.

-By taking these steps, you’ll gain a deeper understanding of Jean-Paul Gaultier’s work and legacy and will be able to appreciate the full extent of his impact on the fashion industry.
+By taking these steps, you’ll better understand Jean-Paul Gaultier’s work and legacy.
+You will be able to appreciate the full extent of his impact on the fashion industry.
 We hope you will take advantage of these opportunities to explore his work and legacy further.

 All images are from the official site of Jean-Paul Gaultier.